 Whether or not you need to complete section B, remember to complete Section C: Deductions and non-deductible expenses where you include expenses that relate to the SMSF's tax-exempt income.
 Expenses, that are normally deductible, are generally non-deductible when they relate to tax-exempt income.

-Answering questions in section B
+Answering Section B

-Complete section B for all assessable income the SMSF earned during 2021-22, whether the SMSF received it or not.
+Complete section B for all assessable income the SMSF earned during 2022-23, whether the SMSF received it or not.

 Work through each question in this section and: